djfemz/savannah-tech/README.md

 3. Run 'docker-compose run api' to start the application.

 ## Testing
 - The test suites for all the components of the application are located in the controllers, repositories and services directories in the api directory.
-To run the tests, navigate to the projects root directory and execute one of the following commands:
+To run the tests, navigate to the projects root directory and execute one of the following commands:\
+&nbsp;
 __Go:__
-- go test .\services .\repositories .\controllers __Docker:__
+- go test .\services .\repositories .\controllers\
+&nbsp;
+__Docker:__
 - Running 'docker-compose up --build' command to build the project with docker will execute all unit and integration tests in the project.